 Homeschoolers who want to use workbooks and a straightforward, easy-to-use program should consider PANSP even if they don’t need to save money.

 The kindergarten/first-grade course is shown as the “1st Grade Complete Curriculum” on the website.
 The course presents what used to be taught in first grade but has become common for kindergarten.
 It assumes that children already know the alphabet and sounds of the letters, and it teaches reading with phonics.
 Use it for whichever level suits the needs of your child.
+(You can either use a different program for kindergarten and consider this a first-grade program or use it for kindergarten and use each level of PANSP one grade earlier.)

-Among topics covered in the file for English are parts of speech (nouns, verbs, adjectives, pronouns, and articles), subjects, predicates, proper nouns, common nouns, verb tenses, singulars and plurals, linking and action verbs, capitalization, punctuation, subject-verb agreement, contractions, possessives, compound words, rhyming words, homophones (e.g., to, two, and too), and antonyms.
+Among topics covered in the file for English are parts of speech (nouns, verbs, adjectives, pronouns, and articles), subjects, predicates, proper and common nouns, verb tenses, singulars and plurals, linking and action verbs, capitalization, punctuation, subject-verb agreement, contractions, possessives, compound words, rhyming words, homophones (e.g., to, two, and too), and antonyms.

 Students are frequently given space to write their own original sentences or paragraphs, and sometimes they have space to add an illustration.
 Near the end of the course, students learn how to write a very short story with the help of step-by-step lessons and graphic organizers.
 There are additional writing assignments such as writing a friendly letter and writing a review of a book or movie.